Nomad-Media/samples-python/audit/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Gets the audit.](ref:getaudit)
+> For more information about the API calls used go to [Get Audit](https://developer.nomad-cms.com/docs/get-audit)